Training Fire Exposures from the Source Research Project Video

 February 14, 2022

-UL's Fire Safety Research Institute (FSRI) is proud to release this video overview of the Training Fires from the Source: Developing a Risk-Benefit Framework research project.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes is proud to release this video overview of the Training Fires from the Source: Developing a Risk-Benefit Framework research project.
 FSRI Research Engineers, Gavin Horn and Keith Stakes, share a behind-the-scenes look at the types of measurements and experiments underway that will provide fact-based guidance on training fuel and training environment selections that can be made by fire training academies across the country.

 Filming took place during research experiments conducted in FSRI’s fire behavior lab at the Delaware County Emergency Services Training Center in Delaware County, PA in 2021.
 Several members of the project’s technical panel attended the experiments and are featured in the piece.
 The purpose of this research project is to examine the live-fire training environments with a focus on the effectiveness of high-level training control measures including the tradeoffs between risks and benefits of using different fuels and props.
 The goal is to equip the fire service so they can make informed decisions about training fuel selection and prop type and operation to balance contamination control with high quality training, which provides an immediate, actionable outcome for the fire service to implement.